andreipfeiffer/manifesto/README.md

 ## 🎖 Leadership

-There is no designated Team Lead as a _role_.
+There is no designated Team, or Tech Lead as a _role_.
 Leaders exist only as a _trait_.
 This enables the _team_ mindset and avoids _pulling ranks_.

 > It's nice to be important, but it's more important to be nice.